nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-1.md

 - Throughout your travels you will almost certainly come across [Rice Shoots](https://stardewvalleywiki.com/Rice_Shoot).
 These should be planted as soon as you are able.
 See the [Rice Shoots crop planner](https://stardew.info/planner/21-full-sheep-listened-cordially) for a suggested plan.
 - Any time you acquire a new item, check the spreadsheet to see if it is used in a Bundle.
 If it is, be sure to keep one of the item.
 - Any time you learn a profession, update the profession choice in the spreadsheet, if applicable.
-- In order to make the [Vault Bundles](https://stardewvalleywiki.com/Bundles#Vault) accessible on Spring 15, you will need to have all items necessary to complete the [Spring Foraging Bundle](https://stardewvalleywiki.com/Bundles#Spring_Foraging_Bundle) and [Spring Crops Bundle](https://stardewvalleywiki.com/Bundles#Spring_Crops_Bundle) by that time.
+- In order to make the [Vault Bundles](https://stardewvalleywiki.com/Bundles#Vault) accessible on Spring 15, you will need to have all items necessary to complete the [Spring Foraging Bundle](https://stardewvalleywiki.com/Bundles#Spring_Foraging_Bundle) and [Spring Crops Bundle](https://stardewvalleywiki.com/Bundles#Spring_Crops_Bundle) by that day.
   - While traveling over the course of the next two weeks, be on the lookout for one of each of four Spring forageables:
     - [Wild Horseradish](https://stardewvalleywiki.com/Wild_Horseradish)
     - [Daffodil](https://stardewvalleywiki.com/Daffodil)